This checklist will help you to improve the design, migration, implementation, and maintenance of your SAP NetWeaver landscapes on Google Cloud.

-Google Cloud, use the Google Cloud monitoring agent for SAP
+Google Cloud, use Google Cloud's Agent for SAP.

-- To set up the monitoring agent, see The Google Cloud monitoring agent for SAP NetWeaver and SAP Note 2469354 - Key Monitoring Metrics for SAP on IaaS Infrastructure.
+- To set up the monitoring agent, see Google Cloud's Agent for SAP planning guide and SAP Note 2469354 - Key Monitoring Metrics for SAP on IaaS Infrastructure .

-- Ensure you implement a robust monitoring strategy for your application using SAP-native systems like Solution Manager or Focused Run, or appropriate third-party monitoring applications.
+- Ensure that you implement a robust monitoring strategy for your application using SAP-native systems such as Solution Manager or Focused Run, or appropriate third-party monitoring applications.
 Supplement this with Google Cloud Monitoring, which offers extensive cloud and operating system monitors with the ability to create custom metrics and alerts.

 In addition to accessing SAP NetWeaver through a web interface or the SAP GUI, you might also need to establish inbound and outbound communication with other SAP solutions or third-party systems.
 Typical examples of this include IDOC interfaces, process integration with external business partners, and SAP Landscape Transformation Replication with on-premises reporting systems.
 To enable inbound and outbound interfaces, use the following resources to set up routing and firewall rules in your VPC network: